 We chose to employ three main styles: stippling, line art, and painterly rendering.
-We also used the generic photo abstraction method of Orzan et al., and we included two variants of blurring (uniform and salience-dependent) to provide a baseline abstraction.
-Stippling was one of the selected styles because of its longstanding interest to computer graphics practitioners.
+We also used the generic photo abstraction method of Orzan et al., and we included two variants of blurring (uniform and saliencedependent) to provide a baseline abstraction.
+Stippling was one of the selected styles because of its long-standing interest to computer graphics practitioners.
 Line drawing and painterly rendering were chosen because of their long history and widespread use in non-photorealistic rendering.
-To obtain the stippled images, we used the classic stippling method of Secord [2002].
-The method of Kang et al. [2007] was used to produce line art: among automatic image-based methods, the results of this algorithm are unsurpassed.
-For the painterly algorithms, we faced a difficult decision because of the wide variety of methods and the different styles of output they generate; ultimately we decided to use two algorithms, the classic Haeberli "Paint by Numbers" [1990] and the recent "Sisley" [Zhao and Zhu 2010].
+To obtain the stippled images, we used the classic stippling method of Secord [4].
+The method of Kang et al. [5] was used to produce line art: among automatic image-based methods, the results of this algorithm are unsurpassed.
+For the painterly algorithms, we faced a difficult decision because of the wide variety of methods and the different styles of output they generate; ultimately we decided to use two algorithms, the classic Haeberli "Paint by Numbers" [1] and the recent "Sisley" [3].
 We consider Haeberli's method to produce more representational images (closer to the original) while the output from Sisley is more abstract.
+Sisley also serves as a representative of a modern class of example-based techniques.
 Haeberli's original system had a user guiding brushstroke placement, but we used a custom implementation of this semi-automatic system in which paint strokes were chosen from a database of six possible strokes and alpha blended onto an initially black canvas at random positions.
 For the blurred images, we used a Gaussian filter; the uniform blur used a radius-12 filter everywhere, while the salience-adaptive blur used radius-4 filter in the background followed by a second radius-4 filtering pass everywhere.
 This process ensured a clearer image in the foreground but avoided the appearance of a visible boundary between more and less strongly blurred regions.